 10 favourite plants!
-So difficult to select just 10, but we can reveal which plants have been the most popular during the year.
+So difficult to select just a few, but we can reveal which plants have been the most popular during the past year or so.
 Giving a gift that grows is a great way to keep a friendship fresh!.
 Even if the recipient doesn't share your love of growing, there's a good chance that they can be converted for their own good, of course.
 Heres our round-up of the most popular and most-wanted plants for the home and for the garden too.

 Annual plants suitable for pots, containers and hanging baskets.
 Particular favourites have been, as always, pansies, violas, busy lizzies and lobelia.
 These seem to have never gone out of fashion as theres nothing that rivals a splash of colour from reliable annuals.